marchdf/RepData_PeerAssessment1/PA1_template.md

 The mean of the total number of steps taken per day is 10766.19.

-The median of the total number of steps taken per day is 1.0766189 &times; 10<sup>4</sup>.
+The median of the total number of steps taken per day is 10766.19.

 ## Are there differences in activity patterns between weekdays and weekends?